Euan's Guide Home

 Who we share your information with

-We may disclose certain personal data if we are required to do so by law, regulation or the order of court or other legitimate government body or arbitration panel.
-We may also disclose personal data to third parties if we are under a duty to disclose or share personal data relating to you in order to comply with any legal obligation, or in order to enforce or apply our Terms & Conditions and other agreements.
+We may disclose your personal data to third parties such as trusted third parties who perform services for us that involved processing your personal data on our behalf including, for example, service providers who send emails on our behalf or our office software providers.
+Otherwise, we may disclose certain personal data if we are required to do so by law, regulation or the order of court or other government body or arbitration panel.
+We may also disclose personal data to third parties if we are under a duty to disclose or share your personal data for defence of claims purposes, or to enforce or apply our Terms & Conditions and other agreements.

 Your data protection rights

-Under data protection law, you have rights including:
+Under data protection law, you have various rights which are set out below.

 • Your right of access - You have the right to ask us for copies of your personal information.
+There are some exemptions, which means you may not always receive all the information we process.
+These exemptions include situations where the information requested also includes personal data about somebody else.

 • Your right to rectification - You have the right to ask us to rectify personal information you think is inaccurate.
 You also have the right to ask us to complete information you think is incomplete.
+If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
+We will promptly correct any information found to be incorrect.

 • Your right to erasure - You have the right to ask us to erase your personal information in certain circumstances.